 What is MLA Style?

-MLA is a documentation method based on the guidelines set by the Modern Language Association and laid out in detail in the MLA Handbook for Writers of Research Papers, seventh edition, and in the MLA Style Manual and Guide to Scholarly Publishing, third edition.
+MLA is a documentation method based on the guidelines set by the Modern Language Association and laid out in detail in the MLA Handbook, 8th edition (2016).

 Writing the English Essay: Substance and Style provides help with the essay-writing process specifically for English essays.